ComputingTheGraphics/ComputingTheGraphics.github.io/README.md

   - for rendering
   - image recognition
   - ...
   - Lots of research is being done here - more information coming soon!

-## Some cool project tutorials/ideas to get started!
-INFO COMING SOON

 ## Helpful Resources:
 These are generic helpful resources for getting started in Graphics. <br> More detailed resources will be provided with each post.